How Much Do Shop Fitting Costs Vary in 2026? (Full Pricing Guide)

 Work with your contractor to negotiate better rates with suppliers.
 Experienced companies like New Look often have established relationships with suppliers, enabling them to secure discounts.

-Shop Fit Out Frequently Asked Questions
+Shop Fit Out 2026 Cost Frequently Asked Questions

-1. How long does a shop fit out take?
+How long does a shop fit out take?

-The duration of a shop fit out depends on the size and complexity of the project.
 On average, a small to medium-sized shop can be completed in 4-8 weeks, while larger or more complex projects may take 12 weeks or more.

-2. Can I reduce shop fitting costs without compromising quality?
+Can I reduce shop fitting costs without compromising quality?

 Yes, cost-effective solutions include using regular fixtures, selecting mid-range materials and prioritising essential features.
 Collaborating with an experienced retail fit out contractor can also help identify cost-saving opportunities.

-3. Are there financing options available for shop fitting?
+Are there financing options available for shop fitting?

 Many shop fitting companies offer financing options or can recommend trusted third-party providers.
 Be sure to explore these options if upfront costs are a concern.